ec-jrc/SMDRM/floods_annotate/README.md

-# Annotate Tweets
+# Floods Annotate

-Annotate `text` data with Named Entity Recognition algorithms.
+Annotate `text` data with the Floods Named Entity Recognition annotator.

+The annotator is trained to recognize floods related texts in a limited number of languages.

+It is accessible via HTTP REST API request.
+The expected input data is a batch of texts of a single language.

 Executes
-* ...
-* ...
+* group batch by language
+* HTTP call to Floods Annotator API

 > :bangbang: execute all bash commands from project root directory